 - Achieve terms that you are happy with

-Dealing with your settlement agreement can be stressful.
+We understand that dealing with your settlement agreement can be stressful.
 You may feel you are being forced into a corner.
-We bring a clear-headed professionalism that takes the emotion out of the situation and we can advise on how best to reach a successful conclusion.
-Our specialists sensitively handle confidentiality issues, and if taking a good reference away with you is important, we can usually work it into the arrangement.
+We bring empathy and a clear-headed professionalism to the situation and can advise you on how best to reach a successful conclusion.
+Our specialists sensitively handle confidentiality issues, and if taking a good reference away with you is important, we can usually work this into the arrangement.

 2 steps to contacting Howells: